Chapter 10 : Exploding Snap

 “Rora, wait.
 Did you and Sirius end on good terms?”
 Emmeline prods further.

 This snaps me back up.
 “Good terms?
 Um, what do you think?
-Lancaster came in and shooed us away before I even go the time to realize what was even fucking happening to me-“
+He disappeared before I could even process what was happening-“

 I give her an incredulous look.
 “No, Emmeline.
 We haven’t.
 Because that’s not how normal people go about resolving problems!”